persalys/persalys/python/doc/user_manual/graphical_interface/deterministic_analysis/user_manual_deterministic_analysis.rst

 - **Varying input variables**:
   The user has to define the lower and upper bound for the variable.
 The values of the variable will be regularly spaced between the bounds.

-  If **Levels** is selected in the last column, the number of intermediate values is defined by the level value.
-If **Delta** is selected in the last column, the space between two points is defined by the delta parameter.
+  If **Levels** is selected in the last column (selected by default), the number of intermediate values is defined by the level value.

+  If **Delta** is selected in the last column (click on the last column name), the space between two points is defined by the delta parameter.
 The bounds are always added.

 - **Fixed input variables**:
   The user has to define the value of the variable.
 By default it is set to its value in the physical model definition.
+The values are expected to be floating points or integer.

 2-2 Import data
 '''''''''''''''